 Answer: A typical class at THEØRY Jiu-Jitsu Studio starts with technique instruction that scales in complexity, allowing your body to warm up to the specific body movement of the day.
 After learning new techniques, students engage in open drilling to practice these skills.
 The class usually concludes with sparring sessions, allowing students to apply what they've learned in a controlled, practical setting.

 What are the Age and Fitness Level Requirements?

 Answer: Jiu-Jitsu is suitable for all ages and fitness levels.
 Our classes are designed to accommodate beginners and those with varying levels of physical fitness.
-The training is progressive, allowing students to build their skills, strength, and conditioning over time, with a collaborative environment that wants to see them succeed.
+The progressive training allows students to build their skills, strength, and conditioning over time in a collaborative environment that wants to see them succeed.

 What are the Mental and Physical Benefits?